research programme

 • false equivalence between frameworks,

-The programme therefore prioritises disciplined residual accounting over forced unification.
+The programme consequently prioritises disciplined residual localisation, declaration, and comparison over forced unification or premature theoretical convergence.

 Let: